Yusepp/YOLOv8-Face/README.md

 Then you must run `python evaluation.py -w <pretrained_model> -p <new prediction path> -e <path val images>` to create .txt evaluation files in the proper format.

-Finally you run `cd WiderFace-Evaluation`, build Cython code with `python setup.py build_ext --inplace` and evaluate your .txt files with `python evaluation.py -p <your prediction dir> -g <groud truth dir>` to get Val.
+Finally you run `cd Evaluation`, build Cython code with `python setup.py build_ext --inplace` and evaluate your .txt files with `python evaluation.py -p <your prediction dir> -g <groud truth dir>` to get Val.
 AP per each subset.

 WiderFace-Evaluation code is extracted from [wondervictor/WiderFace-Evaluation](https://github.com/wondervictor/WiderFace-Evaluation) repo.
 Notice that you need numpy == 1.20 to work properly since numpy.float is deprecated in later versions for numpy.float64